Matchstic/libwidgetinfo/lib/Middleware/docs/markdown/example-widgets.md

 A number of default widgets are available to use as examples for writing your own.

-These all reside in `/var/mobile/Library/Widgets/Universal`, and collectively demonstrate all aspects of the API.
+These are available in the different sub-folders of `/var/mobile/Library/Widgets`, and collectively demonstrate all aspects of the API.

 ### Available Examples